-In Bulgaria the manufacturing sector accounted for 22.3 percent of the gross value added however among manufacturing industries the share of chemicals and pharmaceuticals has decreased from 22.0 percent in 2008 to less than 15.7 percent in 2011.
+In Bulgaria the manufacturing sector accounted for 22.3% of the gross value added however among manufacturing industries the share of chemicals and pharmaceuticals has decreased from 22.0 % in 2008 to less than 15.7 % in 2011.
 This information is supported by the RCA figures of Bulgarian chemicals sector which is decreased from 1.08 in 2000 to 0.27 in 2013.
-Bulgaria is the most energy-intensive country in the EU with low energy and resource efficiency (see Table VII).
-The manufacturing sector in the Czech Republic is very important and the share of the industry is 27.0 percent of value added in 2014.
+Bulgaria is the most energy-intensive country in the EU with low energy and resource efficiency (see Table 7).
+The manufacturing sector in the Czech Republic is very important and the share of the industry is 27.0% of value added in 2014.
 The energy intensity of the Czech Republic has been declining over recent years but still remains high when compared to other EU countries.
-During the years of 2000s, the dirty industries of Czech Republic have lost their competitiveness.

-In Estonia the share of manufacturing in value added is 16 percent and high-value added sectors are increasing their share.
-Estonia has specialized in capital-intensive industries; particularly wood products such as paper, paperboard and articles of paper pulp, of paper or of paperboard (SITC 64) have increased its RCA figures from 1.03 in 2000 to 1.17 in 2013.
-The specialization in such energy-intensive industries is verified by energy intensity figures of Estonia; between 2000 and 2013, the energy intensity of the country has decreased by 16 percent.
+In Estonia the share of manufacturing in value added is 16% and high value added sectors are increasing their share in this country.
+Estonia has specialised in capital-intensive industries; particularly wood products such as paper, paperboard and articles of paper pulp, of paper or of paperboard (SITC 64) have increased its RCA figures from 1.03 in 2000 to 1.17 in 2013.
+This specialisation in such energy-intensive industries is verified by energy intensity figures of Estonia; between 2000 and 2013, the energy intensity of the country has decreased by 16%.

-In Croatia the share of the manufacturing sector in value added is 15 percent.
-In 2000 except iron and steel, all energy-intensive industries have higher RCA figures.
-Despite the country's efforts to use more renewable energy in total energy consumption, these energy-intensive industries have still high RCA in 2013.
+In Croatia the share of manufacturing sector in value added is 15%.
+In 2000, except iron and steel, all energy-intensive industries have higher RCA figures.
+Despite the country's efforts to use more renewable energy in total energy consumption, these energy intensive industries have still high RCA in 2013.

 The main problem of Cyprus is the highest electricity prices which reduce the competitiveness of industries in the country.
-During the years of 2000's only the industries non-metallic mineral manufactures has CA, the other energy-intensive industries have no advantage.
+During 2000s, only the non-metallic mineral manufactures has comparative advantage, the other energy-intensive industries have no advantage.